Post

 # Write to file

-print(f"{Colors.BOLD}[Step 6]{Colors.END} Writing to file offset {Colors.CYAN}0x{cave_raw:X}{Colors.END}")
+print(f"{Colors.BOLD}[6]{Colors.END} Writing to file offset {Colors.CYAN}0x{cave_raw:X}{Colors.END}")

 pe.set_bytes_at_offset(cave_raw, shellcode)